sbaum90/paleoSpec/README.md

 # paleoSpec
 Calculates signal and background spectra for paleo detectors.

 Jupyter Notebooks demonstrating how to use the package can be found in the "ExamplesAndTests" folder.
+In particular, see the notebook "ExamplesAndTests/Examples.ipynb" for how to generate track length spectra in Paleo detectors using the high level functions in CalcSpectra.py.

 # Description
 The high-level functions to compute the track length spectra are in "CalcSpectra.py".
 Currently, CalcSpectra allows to compute: